Kathryn Lee - 17 Dec, 2020

 Words by Kathryn Lee

-Wondering whether you’ll be required to pay for Lenders Mortgage Insurance?
-Speaking to an eChoice mortgage broker can help you to assess your borrowing power and whether you’re eligible for a home loan without paying for LMI.
+Wondering if you’re liable for Lenders Mortgage Insurance?
+An eChoice mortgage broker can help you to assess your borrowing power and whether you’ll need to pay LMI.